nuwanwp/Certification/Implement and manage storage.md

 - CannotDelete
 - ReadOnly - list key is post operation and all post methods are blocked. lock does not invalidate previously issued access keys. for new keys has come through the Entra ID
+- When having delete lock it is not possible to delete the storage account as well.

 NOTE :- Data in Azure Files or the Table service may become unaccessible to clients who have previously been accessing it with the account keys.
 As a best practice, if you must apply a ReadOnly lock to a storage account, then move your Azure Files and Table service workloads to a storage account that is not locked with a ReadOnly lock.